AshwinSundar/ashwinsundar/blog/cheap-scorecard.md

 **Rating: 9/10**

 This website uses 0 lines of Javascript.
 It is composed entirely of HTML and styled with a little bit of CSS.
 I write articles in Markdown, which are compiled to HTML using a custom shell script that I maintain.
 For deployment, I push to GitHub, where changes are picked up by a DigitalOcean static-file-deployment application.

 If DigitalOcean were to fall over tomorrow, it would probably take about half a day to either migrate to a new provider, or set up self-hosting.
-Given that this is only potential source of failure I see in the next 10 years, I'd say this site is doing pretty well on this metric.
-4 hours of downtime is not a big deal, because no one visits this site, like, ever.
+Given that this is the only potential source of failure I see for the next several years, I'd say this site is doing pretty well on this metric.
+4 hours of downtime is not a big deal, because no one visits this site, like, ever[^visits].

 ## Cheap to leave